Citation, DOI & article data

-Infectious mononucleosis (also known as glandular fever) is the term for infection with Epstein-Barr Virus (EBV).
-The infection classically occurs in teenagers and young adults, hence its other name kissing disease.
+Infectious mononucleosis (also known as glandular fever) is the term for infection with Epstein-Barr virus (EBV).
+The infection classically occurs in teenagers and young adults, hence its popular name kissing disease.
 It is usually a clinical diagnosis, with confirmation by serum testing, but may have suggestive findings on imaging.

 - lymphadenopathy and splenomegaly

 It was originally called "mononucleosis" after abnormal mononuclear cells were found in patients with the clinical syndrome.

 The epstein-Barr virus is in the herpesvirus class and is also called human herpesvirus 4.
 It is thought to be spread primarily through a person-to-person route through salivary secretions.
 The Epstein-Barr virus infects B-cells in the lymphoid tissue.
 Like other herpes viruses, it becomes a lifelong chronic infection with periodic shedding of virus.